- Centrifugal Pumps

 Operating the pump to the left or right of BEP means the door is open to challenges like:

-A centrifugal pump requires a minimum amount of flow to be moving through the pump to dissipate the heat created.
-On the left side of the curve, minimum flow is indicated by a vertical bold line; operation to the left of this line is not recommended and can significantly decrease the life of the pump.
+Last, but certainly not least, we need to figure out the minimum flow line.
+A centrifugal pump requires a minimum amount of flow moving through the pump to dissipate the heat created.
+On the left side of the curve, minimum flow is indicated by a bold vertical line.
+Operating to the left of this line is not recommended and can significantly decrease the life of the pump.

 Headquarters and Service Center